What does “fair” really mean?

-The Fair Trade Federation screens and verifies companies that practice 360° fair trade.
+The Fair Trade Federation screens and verifies companies that are fully committed to fair trade.
 These organizations don’t just buy and sell a few fair trade products; they integrate fair trade practices into everything they do.
 These organizations have a deep level of commitment to fair trade practices and maintain long term relationships with small producer organizations.

 You will also see some products in the marketplace that carry a fair trade certification seal.
 Fair trade certification involves a worksite audit and a 10% fair trade premium.
 These labels increasingly focus on large factories and farms.
 They are often used by multi-national brands who cannot be fully fair trade but wish to improve some of their practices.

 Do fair trade goods cost more than comparable non-fair trade goods?

 Generally, goods sold by FTF members cost the same or a few percent more than similar quality, conventional goods.
 These fair trade products don’t cost more because the large percentage taken by middle people is removed from the equation.
 The cost remains the same as conventionally traded goods; however, more of the sale price goes to producers.

 In the case of agricultural goods, is the quality comparable to conventional products?

 In some cases the quality is actually higher because fair trade organizations factor in the environmental cost of production.
 For instance, in the case of coffee, fairly traded coffee is often organic and shade grown, which results in a higher quality coffee.

 Producers receive a fair wage when they are paid fairly for their products.
 This means that workers are paid a living wage, which enables them to cover basic needs, including food, shelter, education and health care for their families.
 Paying fair wages does not necessarily mean that products cost the consumer more.
 FTF members bypass exploitative middle people and work directly with producers.